LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/BotStatusDashboard.md

 In Section 1 of *Figure 2.1*, the dashboard provides a short configuration overview for the selected bot.
 The user can see the following:

-* connection type to LiveEngage (either Chat or Messaging)
+* connection type to Conversational Cloud (either Chat or Messaging)
 * failover skill
 * the profile the bot user has been assigned to
 * configured A.I.
 Vendor